AbulSyed/post-pwa/README.md

   - Precaching & caching strategies
   - Background sync

+## Building a PWA with quasar

+- Start app in pwa dev mode using ```quasar dev -m pwa```
+- Quasar generates manifest.json file and links automatically to the html file.
+You can edit manifest.json in the quasar.config.js file.
+- Quasar uses workbox framework to make it easier to manage our service worker.
+Quasar also generates a src-pwa folder with the following:
+  - register-service-worker.js -> registers service worker listens to various events
+  - custom-service-worker.js -> where all our service worker code lives (setup precaching, background sync and push notifications)

 ## Installing to home screen
-- Usefule article https://web.dev/customize-install/ [How to provide your own in-app install experience]
+- Useful article https://web.dev/customize-install/ [How to provide your own in-app install experience]
 - From above link: 'If your Progressive Web App meets the required installation criteria, the browser fires a ```beforeinstallprompt``` event.
 Save a reference to the event, and update your user interface to indicate that the user can install your PWA.
 This is highlighted below.'

 ### Lets show a button if the beforeinstallprompt event fires